-The number of students entering the programme has been quite stable over the years, being on average 5 to 6 incoming students per year, some of whom are international students.
-The entry requirements for the programme are the Bachelor Applied Mathematics degree from Dutch universities.
+The number of students entering the programme is quite stable, being on average 15 incoming students per year.
+The proportion of foreign students is limited.
+The entry requirements for the programme are the Bachelor Mathematics degree from Dutch universities.
 Other applications are screened by the Admissions Board for the Master Mathematics and Applied Mathematics programmes.
 Students with deficiencies may be admitted after having taken the pre-master programme.
 In the beginning of the programme, students are contacted by the academic advisor.

 The study load of the curriculum is 120 EC.
 The curriculum takes two years to complete.
 In the programme assessment plan, the matching of the curriculum to the intended learning outcomes has been demonstrated.
 The curriculum was renewed in the academic year 2016/2017.
-The curriculum consists of 15 EC of compulsory courses, at least 25 EC of track-specific courses, at least 15 EC of guided-choice courses, at most 15 EC of free elective courses, 15 EC for the Internship and 35 EC for the Master Research Project.
+For the research tracks, the curriculum consists of 15 EC of compulsory courses, at least 25 EC of track-specific courses, at least 15 EC of guided-choice courses, at most 15 EC of free elective courses and 50 EC for the Master Research Project.
 The compulsory courses are Complexity and Networks, Mathematical Modelling Colloquium, and Mathematics and its Environment.
 The last mentioned course introduces students to societal and ethical aspects of mathematics.
 In the Mathematical Modelling Colloquium, students address specific mathematical topics.
 The course may be regarded as preparation for the Master Research Project.
 For track-specific courses, students may select from a range of courses going in-depth into the subjects of the tracks.
 The guided-choice courses allow students to either deepen their track-specific knowledge and skills or to broaden their study by taking courses from other fields within mathematics.
 The free electives have to meet the master level and have to be relevant for this programme.
-The Internship allows students to work on academic problems in organisations in the professional field.
 The Master Research Projects, scheduled at the end of the curriculum, are individual research projects.
+For the Science, Business and Policy track, the composition of the curriculum is in the first year 10 EC of compulsory courses, 20 EC of courses from either one of the research tracks, and 30 EC for the Master Research Project, and in the second year, 20 EC of business or policy courses and 40 EC for the Internship.
+In the Internship, mathematics research and the organisational and policy aspects of this research are combined.
+The Master Research Project and the Internship are aligned to assure the required level of mathematics.
 Students tend to take about 20 EC of Mastermath courses.
 The distances to the places where these courses are offered, limit the number of courses taken by students.